codejuicer/bncompiler-maven-plugin/README.md

 ### Integration with Maven

-To use the official release of java2csharp, please use the following snippet in your pom.xml
+To use the official release of bncompiler-maven-plugin, please use the following snippet in your pom.xml

 ```xml
     <build>